philipmendels/use-flexible-undo/README.md

 # use-flexible-undo

-Experimental hook that let's you use the branching undo/redo functionality of `undomundo` independently of how you structure your application state.
+React hook that lets you use undomundo's branching undo/redo functionality independently of how you structure your application state.
 Note that for most use cases it's probably better to use undomundo directly, e.g. to use undomundo's `makeUndoableReducer` in combination with React's `useReducer`.
 That will integrate your app state with the undo history state and enables multi-user undo/redo.
-See `undomundo` for more details.
+See [undomundo](https://github.com/philipmendels/undomundo) for more details.

 ```TypeScript
 import { FC, useState } from 'react';